-- Never have any smoking materials lit in or near the vehicle when the gas cap is removed or the tank is being filled. - Never add fuel when the engine is running.
-It may cause the MIL to turn on and could cause a fire. - A fire may result if gasoline is pumped into a portable container that is inside of a vehicle.
+- Never have any smoking materials lit in or near the vehicle when the fuel door is open or the tank is being filled. - Never add fuel when the engine is running.
+This is in violation of most state and federal fire regulations and may cause the "Malfunction Indicator Light" to turn on. - A fire may result if fuel is pumped into a portable container that is inside of a vehicle.
 You could be burned.
-Always place gas containers on the ground while filling.
+Always place fuel containers on the ground while filling.